 Chemistry is a scoring subject for most of the IIT JEE aspirants because it mostly goes on the basics with the difficulty curve remaining the same almost every year.
 The questions are more theoretical than calculative, making it the quickest subject to solve.

 Unlike the other subjects, IIT JEE Chemistry is less about conceptual applications and more about planning.
 In order to score well in this section, the students must be well versed with all the formulas, named reactions, chemical equations, and periodic table trends as all these concepts constitute a major portion of IIT JEE Chemistry syllabus and the students can expect a lot of direct and indirect questions from the above-mentioned concepts.

-The key to solve IIT JEE Chemistry problems lies in a clear understanding of its fundamental concepts.
-The students need to have a solid conceptual foundation in order to solve IIT JEE Chemistry problems smoothly.
-Just memorizing the theory and formulas will never benefit an IIT JEE aspirant in developing their problem-solving skills.
+The key to solving chemistry problems lies in developing a clear understanding of the fundamental concepts.
+Students need to have a solid conceptual foundation in order to solve IIT JEE Chemistry problems smoothly.
+Just memorizing the theory and formulas will never benefit a JEE aspirant in developing their problem-solving skills.

-IIT JEE Chemistry study material aims to develop in students an understanding and evaluation of several basic concepts covered in IIT JEE Organic, Inorganic, and Physical Chemistry.
-The students can analyse JEE Chemistry important topics to get an idea of the marks allocation and weightage of different concepts covered in IIT JEE chemistry syllabus 2019.
+The IIT JEE Chemistry study material provided here aims to develop in students an understanding and evaluation of several basic concepts covered in Organic, Inorganic, and Physical Chemistry.
+The students can analyse JEE Chemistry important topics to get an idea of the marks allocation and weightage of different concepts covered in IIT JEE chemistry syllabus.